tbeadle/docker-gunicorn/README.md

 Variable name | Meaning
 --------------|------------
 CA_CERT | The path to a .pem formatted file used for OCSP stapling.
-(Defaults to not using OCSP stapling) CLIENT_MAX_BODY_SIZE | The maximum size for the body of a request.
+(Defaults to not using OCSP stapling) CLIENT_BODY_BUFFER_SIZE | The buffer size for reading the body of a client request.
+(Defaults to 128k) CLIENT_MAX_BODY_SIZE | The maximum size for the body of a request.
 (Defaults to 10 MB) KEEPALIVE_TIMEOUT | The timeout during which a keep-alive client connection will stay open on the server side.
 (Defaults to disabling keep-alive client connections)
 INCLUDE_HTTP_CONF | The path to an additional Jinja2 template that will get *included* in the **http** context of the nginx config file.
 (Defaults to no additional config)